Levin-Lab-BCH/compute_pac_metrics/README.txt

 Author: Yael Braverman
 This folder contains a folder of code which will take the pac outputs from beapp and compute MI/phase bias metrics and create plots

-Main script to access rest of code: run_pac_analysis
+Main script to access rest of code: run_compute_pac_metrics

 Requirements: